BAFTA TV Awards 2018: winners in full

 Anupam Kher – The Boy with the Topknot

-Brian F O’Byrne – Little Boy Blue
+WINNER: Brian F O’Byrne – Little Boy Blue

 Jimmi Simpson – Black Mirror: USS Callister